methylene/langohr-component-async/README.md

 langohr-component-async
 =======================

-A version of the langohr basic example that uses async channels and stuartsierra's component.
+A version of the (langohr getting started example)[http://clojurerabbitmq.info/articles/getting_started.html] that uses async channels and stuartsierra's component.

 How to run it: